PRINCE (1958 - 2016)

-During his long career, Prince has been known by several names - one of them being a symbol.
-But in the 80's, he was, thankfully, just known as Prince.
+During his comprehensive pop music career, the musician was known by many names - one of them being a symbol - but in the 80's, he was, thankfully, just known as Prince.

-His music career started in 1978, but Prince's first UK success came in 1983 with the first release of the single and album "1999".
+Prince's musical career started in 1978, but his first UK success came in 1983 with the first release of the single and album 1999.
 The single was even more successful when it was re-released in 1985 and reached No.2 in the UK charts.
-Incidentally, it was re-released again in time for the 1999 New Year celebrations, but only just scraped into the Top 40 in the UK.
+It was re-released again in time for the 1999 New Year celebrations, although would only just scrape into the Top 40 in the UK.

 Other artists who have released Prince songs as singles during the 1980s